nelsonjchen/gtr-2-dev-server/README.md

     CloudflareWorkers->>GoogleTakeout: Unwrap "Authorization" headers to cookies and send to Google Takeout GoogleTakeout->>CloudflareWorkers: Send download
     CloudflareWorkers->>AzureBlobStorage: Send download
+    AzureBlobStorage->>CloudflareWorkers: Complete/Close HTTP Request
+    CloudflareWorkers->>ChromeExtension: Complete/Close HTTP Request
 ```

+Transloads also split the data from Google Takeout so that it can be uploaded to Azure Blob Storage in chunks for speed and reliability.

 ## Usage

 The dev server will offer a few endpoints to develop and test functionality.
 It is not actually part of GTR 2 itself.

+### Endpoints

+- `GET /setup.html` - Returns a simple web page that allows setting and unsetting cookies for testing.
+- `GET /download/test.txt` - Returns a simple text file for testing.
+The text file is a repeat of alphanumeric characters from `a` to `z` and `0` to `9` repeated 1000 times.
+  - The endpoint will require cookies to be set to download the file.
+If it is not set, it will return a 302 redirect to `/`, similar to Google Takeout.

+Those two endpoints will log a lot of information to the console to help with debugging and testing.